 These mixed results are reflective of overall consumer wariness.
 After a volatile stock market correction in August, consumer confidence toward the overall economy remained almost flat in September, while expectations about technology spending rose slightly.
 The Consumer Electronics Association Index of Consumer Expectations (ICE), which measures US consumer expectations about the broader economy, increased 0.4 points from 170.1 in August to reach 170.5 in September.
 Despite only marginal improvement over the previous month, this is the highest ICE value recorded for the month of September in the last three years.

-US consumer attitudes toward technology spending also improved during the quarter, partly due to enthusiasm around the smart watch category.
+In recent months, US consumer attitudes toward tech purchases have mirrored overall sentiment about the economy.
 The Consumer Electronics Association Index of Consumer Technology Expectations (ICTE), which measures consumer expectations about technology spending, climbed 2.1 points from 86.7 in August to reach 88.8 in September.
 However, year over year, the ICTE value for September remains lower compared to 90.2 in 2014.1

 Apple posted impressive 22% year-over-year growth in the third quarter with revenue of US$51.5 billion compared to US$42.1 billion in Q3 2014.
 This growth was fueled by record third-quarter sales of the iPhone, as well as all-time records for Mac sales and revenue from services.
 Segmentwise, iPhone sales were up 36% year over year and 3% quarter over quarter.
 Other Products (which include Apple Watch, Apple TV, Beats Electronics and iPod, among others) sales were up 61% year over year and 15% quarter over quarter, and Mac sales were up 4% year over year and 14% quarter over quarter.
 Revenue from services grew by 10% year over year and 1% quarter over quarter.